-Unlike many other performance-enhancing drugs, caffeine is both completely legal for competitors, and freely available.
-This has not always been the case though, and the caffeine was at one point a banned substance by the International Olympic Committee (IOC) and the World Anti-Doping Agency (WADA).
-In 2004 caffeine was removed from the banned substance list though, and athletes no longer need to worry about this.
+Unlike many other performance-enhancing drugs, caffeine is both completely legal for competitors and freely available.
+This has not always been the case, though, and caffeine was at one point a banned substance by the International Olympic Committee (IOC) and the World Anti-Doping Agency (WADA).
+In 2004 caffeine was removed from the banned substance list, and athletes no longer need to worry about this.

 Side-effects of caffeine and safety

-Like all drugs caffeine should be treated with respect.
+Like all drugs, caffeine should be treated with respect.
 To quote Tim Ferris – ‘there are no biological free lunches’.
-It is important to remember that caffeine is a potent stimulant drug with potential side-effects.
-Caffeine should be ingested in moderation and the safest way to ingest it seems to be as brewed or filter-dripped coffee.
+It is important to remember that caffeine is a potent stimulant drug with potential side effects.
+Caffeine should be ingested in moderation, and the safest way to consume it seems to be as brewed or filter-dripped coffee.

-The negative effects of caffeine become most pronounced if it is ingested in large quantities.
-If you drink too many cups of coffee you should expect to experience jitteriness and mild anxiety-type symptoms.
+The adverse effects of caffeine become most pronounced if it is ingested in large quantities.
+If you drink too many cups of coffee, you should expect to experience jitteriness and mild anxiety-type symptoms.
 It can also cause sleep disturbance and is an addictive substance with a recognized withdrawal syndrome.
-Other, rare, side effects include palpitations, gastrointestinal disturbances, high blood pressure, tremors, and dizziness.
+Other less common side effects include palpitations, gastrointestinal disturbances, high blood pressure, tremors, and dizziness.

 The effects of caffeine on both physical and cognitive performance are well accepted and backed by a large number of scientific studies.
-Used in moderation and with respect it can be a very helpful tool to assist your training and performance, and I almost always have a cup before I attend a heavy sparring session or an intense high-energy class.
+Used in moderation and with respect, it can be a beneficial tool to assist your training and performance.
+I almost always have a cup before I attend a heavy sparring session or an intense high-energy class.

-Caffeine is a double-edged sword, however, and should be ingested in moderation and with respect in order to avoid the potentially serious negative effects that can be associated with it.
+Caffeine is a double-edged sword, however, and should be ingested in moderation and with respect to avoiding the potentially serious negative effects that can be associated with it.
 If you have pre-existing health problems, particularly those that are related to your heart or gastrointestinal system, you should definitely check with your doctor before using it as a performance enhancer.